fullmetalbrackets/blog/src/content/blog/installing-and-configuring-bazzite.md

 When finished changing the settings, use the <kbd>ESC</kbd> key to save and exit the BIOS.

+## Install Bazzite

-When the PC is booting up again press the <kbd>F12</kbd> key to bring up the boot menu, and choose your USB drive from the list.
+After exiting the BIOS and while the PC is booting up again, press the <kbd>F12</kbd> key to bring up the boot menu.
+Navigate to choose your USB drive on the list and hit <kbd>Enter</kbd>.
 (If you're not seeing it, you may have to re-create the bootable USB.
-Remember to use _DD mode_ in Rufus or use an alternative to do it.)
+Remember to use _DD mode_ in Rufus or try using an alternative.)

-You'll be brought to the Bazzite live desktop, click on the Install icon on the desktop.
+You'll be brought to the Bazzite live desktop, click on the _Install_ icon on the desktop.
 Choose the drive to install onto from the list.

 > [warning] Important!
 >